mimblewimble/grin-rfcs/text/0000-eliminate-finalize.md

 TODO: Describe play attacks, and finish this section.

 Any inputs sent from a wallet to a one-time address should be considered as sent.
-They should not be cancelable, however, the sender should have the option to add additional inputs and/or increase the fee (equivalent of bitcoin's RBF).
+The sender should have the option to add additional inputs and/or increase the fee (equivalent of bitcoin's RBF).

 Receiver should be unable to claim a problem with the transaction.
 If they do, it's trivial to show them the slate that was sent, and prove that it's a valid partial transaction containing everything necessary for the receiver to finalize.
+If they still wish to cancel, the sender must spend those inputs back to themselves.

 # Drawbacks
 [drawbacks]: #drawbacks